asadmaza/Smart-Parking-System-IoT-Project/README.md

 # Group3-CITS5506-2023
 Repository for Group 3 Course CITS5506 2023 Second Semester

+# Final Code to Use in Presentation and Vide
+1. webApplication/indexAlternate.py
+2. 8.
+RPI Local Script/integration_scriptV3.py

 ## To Do List
 ### raspberry Script
     - make a v4 of asad's local script that actually